Generative Priors for MRI Reconstruction Trained from Magnitude-Only Images Using Phase Augmentation: Introduction

 \section{Introduction}

+Magnetic resonance imaging (MRI) is a widely used non-invasive technique, but a key challenge lies in balancing imaging speed with image quality.
+This compromise is primarily determined by the k-space measurements, which trace defined trajectories in the spatial Fourier domain.
 Regularizing the inverse problem for parallel MRI reconstruction is an effective and flexible approach for improving image quality, especially when the obtained k-space is highly undersampled in order to shorten the scan time.
 The prior knowledge that images are sparse in a transform domain as used in compressed sensing is known as $\ell^1$-norm regularization\cite{Lustig_Magn.Reson.Med._2007,Block_Magn.Reson.Med._2007}.
 Combined with incoherent sampling, this allows recovery of images from moderately undersampled k-space data with clinically acceptable quality\cite{Vasanawala_Radiol._2010, Feng_J.Magn.Reson.Imaging_2017}.

 The application of deep learning makes it possible to further increase undersampling without compromising image quality by leveraging the learned prior information from a training dataset.
 Popular methods can be classified into three main categories: supervised methods\cite{Yang_NIPS_2016,Hammernik_Magn.Reson.Med._2017}, where the neural network is a result of unrolling an iterative algorithm trained with labels and used to predict the reconstruction, self-supervised methods\cite{Yaman_Magn.Reson.Med._2020, Blumenthal__2022} that involve splitting the acquired k-space data of a scan into two disjoint sets where only the first set is used for reconstruction and the second set provides supervision, and decoupled methods\cite{Tezcan_IEEETrans.Med.Imag._2018,Liu_Magn.Reson.Med._2020,Luo_Magn.Reson.Med._2020}, where a generative model or a denoiser is trained to learn the empirical distribution of data which is then used in a conventional iterative reconstruction method.
 In the following, we will refer to a generative model also as a prior.